 Bigne (Choux Pastry)

-- Pour the water in a saucepan, add the butter, sugar and salt and bring to boil.
+- Pour the water into a saucepan, add the butter, sugar, and salt and bring to boil.

 - Remove the pan from the heat and add the flour, stirring continuously avoiding lumps.